Beach, Parks, and Recreation

 Just east of Lane Beach on Weymouth Neck is Webb Memorial State Park, one of the jewels of the Boston Harbor Islands National and State Parks.
 The 36-acre park, popular among walkers and ocean lovers, is on a peninsula extending half a mile into the Hingham Bay portion of Boston Harbor, and offers unparalleled views of the Boston skyline and harbor.
-Weymouth’s Grape Island is visible from the park and is one of the only Harbor Islands National Park Area islands on which camping is permitted.
+Weymouth’s Grape Island is visible from the park and is one of only four Harbor Islands National Park Area islands on which camping is permitted.

-Webb State Park (courtesy of Boston.com)
+View of Boston from Webb State Park (courtesy of Boston.com)

 Great Hill Park and Great Esker Park also stand out as distinctive green spaces, both along North Weymouth’s waterfront.
 Great Hill Park has a 140-foot elevation and offers sweeping views of the Boston skyline and the entire scope of the harbor to the North Shore.
 Great Esker Park is home to the largest esker (a glacially-created geological formation) in North America, and has six miles of walking and hiking trails along quiet marshland and hilly eskers.
 It runs alongside the Weymouth Back River, which is known for its fishing, kayaking, and bird-watching.